aws-samples/aws-media-services-simple-live-workflow/4-BrowserPage/README.md

 ![alt](code-sample.png)

-3. Replace the quoted URL with your origin endpoint URL.
+3. Replace the quoted URL with your origin endpoint or its CloudFront URL.

 4. Save the file and exit your editor.
 5. Reload or refresh the player page in your browser.
 The players will now stream video from your instance of AWS Elemental MediaPackage.

 ### Endpoint Use for Live and On-Demand

 The same origin endpoints can be used for live and on-demand playback from the restart window of AWS Elemental MediaPackage.
 Recall in previous module for AWS Elemental MediaPackage the restart window for the origin endpoint was 3600 seconds (1 hour).
-By adding parameters to the origin endpoint URL, you can specify exactly where to start and end playback.
+By adding parameters to the origin endpoint or its CloudFront URL, you can specify exactly where to start and end playback.

-The origin endpoint URL used alone will automatically play from the live point.
+The origin endpoint or its CloudFront URL used alone will automatically play from the live point.
 Adding **start** and **end** parameters to the URL will cause AWS Elemental MediaPackage to play from the restart window.
 Here are some examples:

 ```
 /out/v1/9406d427fce145b282d04a68ddd34c44/index.mpd?start=2017-08-09T02:08:43+00:00&end=2017-08-09T02:09:13+00:00